base_complex.hpp

 isnan

-The gcc 4.1.1 complier defines the function
+The gcc 4.1.1 compiler defines the function

 int std::complex<double>::isnan ( std::complex<double> z )